What is Supervision?

-In Apple DEP web page, under Manage Devices, there are two steps in which you can enroll devices.
+In Apple Business Manager page, under Device Assignments, there are two steps in which you can enroll devices.

 - Choose Devices By: There are three options in this section – Serial Number, Order Number, and Upload CSV File.
 Devices can be enrolled to this server either by providing the devices’ serial numbers or by providing the purchase order number.
 A CSV file can also be uploaded containing the list of serial numbers of those devices needed to be enrolled.

 - Choose Action: In this section, select Assign to Server option from the first drop-down box, and select the MDM virtual server from the second list, to which you need to add the devices.

 After enrolling devices in DEP portal, the details of assigned devices can be seen in the device assignment history, including order number, the MDM server to which the device is assigned, assignment date and the device type.

 Step 2: Supervise